 Breakups are really hard.
 When we are the dumper; we feel intense guilt.
 When we are the dumpee; we feel intense rage.

-She spent a lot of time and energy pretending that the marriage was good.
+It’s understandable that she is having difficulty figuring out the path forward.
+For years, she spent a lot of time and energy pretending that the marriage was good.
 This is an example of inauthentic living.
 She doesn’t even know who she really is right now since she was always making compromises to accommodate his difficult personality.
-So I encouraged her (strongly) to consider renting a room somewhere until she figures everything out and to ensure that she has a safe haven away from the drama.